-Pet Care Requirements and Medical Information
+Care and Medical Needs

 Be sure to leave caretakers with detailed information about each pet’s care needs, veterinary contact information, and emergency phone numbers where you can be reached.
 Talk with your veterinarian about signing a “just in case” authorization for medical care (you can designate the dollar amount).
-That way, emergency care is available and funded even if you are unavailable to give your approval in person.
+That way, emergency care is available and paid for even if you are unavailable to give your approval in person.

 If your puppy is a good traveler, and welcome to your vacation destination, you’ll still need proof of health status.
 Your veterinarian can provide you with a Health Certificate, required for pets traveling on planes or crossing state lines traveling by car.

-Preparing for your pets’ comfort during your vacations gives you peace of mind so you can enjoy your time free from worries.
+Preparing for your pet's comfort during your vacations gives you peace of mind so you can enjoy your time free from worries.
 After all the joy they bring you throughout the year, don’t your puppies deserve happy holidays too?